-Most travelers that visit Norway start with the capital, and commonly people choose Oslo to Bergen by train – The Bergen Line.
-In any other country, the Bergensbanen, or Bergen Line, would be considered a world wonder.
+Most travelers that visit Norway start with the capital, and commonly, people choose Oslo to Bergen by train – The Bergen Line.
+The Bergensbanen, or Bergen Line, would be considered a world wonder in any other country.
 This route connects Norway’s two most important cities.

-Technically you could drive from Oslo to Bergen.
-You’ll need a rental car and be ready to drive 288 miles, which will take a minimum of 7 hours.
+Technically, you could drive from Oslo to Bergen.
+You’ll need a rental car and be ready to go 288 miles, which will take at least 7 hours.
 Once you start heading through the terrain, it can be treacherous.
 If you travel to Norway in the winter, you will also have darkness to deal with.
-It’s pitch black by 5 pm.
+It’s pitch black by 5 p.m.
 I would not recommend that you drive from Oslo to Bergen.
 The thought of it gives me flashbacks to driving in Iceland.

 You can also fly from Oslo to Bergen.
 Flying takes an hour and costs approximately $100.
 Or, you can take the train from Oslo to Bergen.

-Having researched the three options, I read several reviews stating that Oslo to Bergen by train is the most beautiful train ride in Europe.
+Having researched the three options, I read several reviews stating that Oslo to Bergen by train is Europe’s most beautiful train ride.
 This alone enticed me to take the train.
-I wanted to see the remote areas and why this journey gets so hyped.
+My goal?
+To see the remote areas and why this journey is so famous.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

 Over 308 miles, the Bergensbanen crosses some of Europe’s most inhospitable terrain in six and a half hours.
-Considering that it climbs to 1200 meters, it was not easy to build the railway between 1875 and 1909.
-Winter storms had to be negotiated, more than 180 tunnels had to be carved out of the gneiss, and funding for what appeared to be an impossible project had to be secured.
+Considering that it climbs to 1200 meters, building the railway between 1875 and 1909 was not easy.
+Winter storms are difficult to navigate.
+As such, more than 180 tunnels had to be carved out of the gneiss, and funding for what appeared to be an impossible project had to be secured.
 We should be grateful to the engineers and navvies who worked on the project to find a solution.

 If you want to experience Norway best, take a train ride.
 The Oslo to Bergen train trip, which takes about 7 hours, offers you one-of-a-kind views of Norway along the way.
-Oslo-Bergen Railway is known for its scenic beauty; villages, fjords, rivers, and the picturesque Norwegian countryside are just some of the things you get to see as you travel.
+Most know that the Oslo-Bergen Railway offers scenic beauty; villages, fjords, rivers, and the picturesque Norwegian countryside are just some things you can see as you travel.

 NSB, the Norwegian National Railways, operates well-equipped, safe, and comfortable trains between cities.
 The trains depart from the center of Oslo (Oslo S Station) and arrive in the heart of Bergen (at Bergen Central Station), making it easy to reach both stations using public transportation and to navigate the city once you arrive.

 There is no better way to see the beauty of Europe than on a journey along the Bergen Line.
-On its way to Europe’s largest high mountain plateau, the Hardangervidda plateau, the road crosses the Hardangervidda National Park.
+On its way to Europe’s most extensive high mountain plateau, the Hardangervidda plateau, the road crosses the Hardangervidda National Park.

-Bergen, Norway, is known for a variety of things.
-Some of the most notable things the city is famous for include:
+Bergen, Norway, is famous for a variety of things.
+Some of the most notable things the city is renowned for:

-- Fjords: Bergen is situated on the west coast of Norway, surrounded by stunning fjords, making it one of the most popular tourist destinations for those seeking natural beauty.
+• Fjords: Bergen is on the west coast of Norway, surrounded by stunning fjords, making it one of the most popular tourist destinations for those seeking natural beauty.

-- UNESCO World Heritage Site: Bergen’s historic wharf, known as Bryggen, is a UNESCO World Heritage Site and a popular attraction in the city.
+• UNESCO World Heritage Site: Bergen’s historic harbor, known as Bryggen, is a UNESCO World Heritage Site and a popular attraction in the city.

-- Cultural Heritage: Bergen is known for its rich cultural heritage, with several museums, galleries, and theaters showcasing the city’s history and traditions.
+• Cultural Heritage Rich cultural heritage, with several museums, galleries, and theaters showcasing its history and traditions.

-- Cuisine: Bergen is known for its seafood cuisine, with various restaurants serving fresh, local fish dishes.
+• Cuisine: Seafood cuisine, with various restaurants serving fresh, local fish dishes.

-- Rain: Bergen is also known for its rainy weather, earning it the nickname “The City of Rain.”
+• Rain: Bergen also has rainy weather, earning it the nickname “The City of Rain.”
 However, despite the rain, the city’s natural beauty still attracts many visitors yearly.

 Oslo to Bergen Train Logistics